sketch-ai-de/sketch-ai/README.md

 Once the setup is complete, you can start using the project.

-Try out `chat_with_data.py` with parallel ReAct:
+Try out `chat_with_data.py` with parallel ReAct (custom implementation):

 ```bash
 python3 chat_with_data.py
 ```

-or with sequential ReAct:
+or with sequential ReAct (default implementation of llamaindex):

 ```bash
 python3 chat_with_data.py -s